Follow these steps to update the Linux kernel image and device tree on the SD card.

 Compiling Linux kernel images and device tree

-- On Linux host, clone the repository with Linux kernel image and device tree: $ git clone https://source.codeaurora.org/external/qoriq/qoriq-components/linux
+- On the Linux host, clone the repository with Linux kernel image and device tree: $ git clone https://source.codeaurora.org/external/qoriq/qoriq-components/linux

 - $ cd linux